-A urethral discharge culture is used to identify infections in the urethra or genital tract.
-It is a test designed specifically for men and male children.
-The urethra is the tube that carries urine from the bladder through your penis and outside the body.
+A urethral discharge culture is used to identify infections in your urethra or genital tract, specifically for men and male children.
+This culture is also called a culture of urethral discharge, or a genital exudate culture.

 - painful urination